aysieelf/Foxy-Dreams/README.md

 - VSync synchronizes the frame rate with the monitor's refresh rate
    - When using Vsync, set clock.tick() to 0 to avoid conflicts
    - Vsync in included in the SCALED flag, just set it to vsync=1
+- Collision resolution can be done by checking if two rectangles overlap

 ## 💡 First Time Achievements
 - First time drawing my own sprites